Jeff McLeod: Satan's Choice

-The Murder of Matiyek
+Murder of Matiyek

 McLeod was the best friend of Gary Comeau.
 On the night of 13 October 1978, when Comeau asked for volunteers to go with him to the Queen's Hotel in Port Hope to confront William "Heavy" Matiyek of the rival Golden Hawk Riders, McLeod accepted the offer and went in Comeau's car.
 McLeod and Comeau arrived at the Queen's Hotel in the company of Richard Sauvé.
 McLeod was engaged in a conversation with a bar patron when Matiyek was killed, and he immediately fled in terror from the Queens Hotel via the exit to John Street.
 McLeod was not entirely certain who was shot or who had fired the shots, and instead fled as fast as possible when he heard a gun being fired.
 As he sat in the back of Comeau's car, he kept saying: "I didn't do nothin' I didn't do nothin'".